 Backpacking Packing List – Technology checklist

 If you’re keen on becoming a digital nomad, it makes sense to invest in your gear.
 Buying a Macbook Pro was the single best investment I ever made.
-You’ll also need a camera; if you’re new to photography I suggest getting something by Lumix, it offer’s great bang for your buck and is ideal for taking quality travel photos.
-If you are interested in a career as a freelance photographer than you will need a better camera; I recommend the Nikon D5300.
-Don’t forget to get a decent camera bag as well as spare memory cards.
+You’ll also need a camera; if you’re new to photography I suggest getting something by Lumix, it offers great bang for your buck and is ideal for taking quality travel photos.
+If you are interested in a career as a freelance photographer then you will need a better camera; I recommend the Nikon D5500.
+Check out this incredibly detailed post for a breakdown on the best travel cameras.

 USB flash drive: Endlessly helpful.